rmw874/LipReading/README.md

+# Lipreading
-Creating a model that is able to lipread from a video input.
+This project is an attempt to create a model that is able to lipread from a video input.
+The model will be trained on the GRID dataset, which contains videos of people speaking and the corresponding text.
+The model will be trained to predict the text from the video input.

+## Possible Applications of this Project
+- The results of this can be used as an education tool to analyze if foreign language speakers are using correct mouth shapes to produce the correct sounds.
+- It can also become a practice tool for people with speech impairments to help them improve their speech.
-Ideally this can be used to assist transcribing videos for the hearing impaired, or to help with video search by providing more data to compare against.
+- It can be used to assist in captioning videos with poor audio quality.

-Ultimately I would like to create a model that can lipread in real time (from a videostream), but for now I will be focusing on creating a model that can lipread from a video file.
+- Can be used to help people with hearing impairments practice thier lipreading skills.

+## Inspiration
 This project is inspired by the paper "LipNet: End-to-End Sentence-level Lipreading" by Yannis M. Assael, Brendan Shillingford, Shimon Whiteson, and Nando de Freitas.
 The paper can be found at https://arxiv.org/abs/1611.01599.